-To allow for meaningful comparisons of "like with like" GHG emissions data over time, we use a rolling base year approach of current year minus two (Y-2).
-We believe this provides a reasonable three-year time frame (Y-2, Y-1, CY) over which to assess changes in our GHG footprint, whilst ensuring reliable and consistent data can be collected.
+To allow for meaningful like-for-like comparisons of GHG emissions data over time, we use a rolling base year approach of current year minus two (Y-2).
+We believe this provides a reasonable three-year time frame (Y-2, Y-1, current year) over which to assess changes in our GHG footprint, whilst ensuring that reliable and consistent data can be collected.

-We therefore recalculate our emissions across all three scopes every year, based on Vitol's operational control boundary as of 31 December of the current reporting year applied consistently across the last three years.
+We therefore recalculate our emissions across all three scopes every year, based on Vitol's operational control boundary as of 31 December of the current reporting year which is applied consistently across the last three years.